Another informative car review – this time it’s the (drum roll please)……….

-The Infiniti QX80 is a full-size luxury SUV built by Nissan Motor Company's Infiniti division.
-I drove this upgrade packed SUV in April which mean I was able to test drive the car in every type of weather possible & also take it out for a forest drive with a fun mini retreat trip down to the Black Forest in Colorado.
+The Infiniti QX80 is a full-size luxury SUV built by Nissan Motor Company’s Infiniti division.
+I drove this upgrade packed SUV in April which means I was able to test drive the car in every type of weather possible & also take it out for a forest drive with a fun mini retreat trip down to the Black Forest in Colorado.

 The Infiniti QX80 is a full-size luxury SUV built by Nissan Motor Company’s Infiniti division.
 I drove this upgrade packed SUV in April which means I was able to test drive the car in every type of weather possible & also take it out for a forest drive with a fun mini retreat trip down to the Black Forest in Colorado.
 Combine the sleek exterior look with the Saddle Brown upholstery and roomy interior and it made for a great ride.
 The gas mileage, however, could be cost-prohibitive.